Christmas Crafts for Kids - Page 3

 How to Make The Grinch Milk Jug Christmas Craft:

-2. Use a Sharpie to draw in the mouth, eyes, and nose.
+3. Use a Sharpie marker or other permanent marker to draw in the mouth, eyes, and nose.
 Paint the eyes yellow.

-3. Cut hand and arm shapes from green craft foam.
-Trace your own hands but make the fingers longer and pointier.
+4. Cut hand and arm shapes from green craft foam.
+You can trace your own hands making the fingers longer and pointier.

-4. Display your Grinch.
-If you have snow in your area, you can make the Grinch look like he is covered with snow with only his hands and head sticking out.
+5. Display your Grinch.
+If you have snow in your area, you can make the Grinch look like he is covered with snow with only his hands and head sticking out of the snow.
 Just pile up a bunch of snow where the body would be.
 If you don't have snow, you can place the Grinch on a wall so that it looks like he is peeking over.
 Or make him look like he is coming out of a Christmas present as pictured above.

 Don't forget to read Dr. Seuss' classic book "How the Grinch Stole Christmas" and watch Jim Carrey's movie "The Grinch".